DegreeCalc

 Unranked / 100+$50,000–$65,000<5%12–20+Negative to $50K

-The takeaway: law school is a high-risk, high-reward proposition.
-If you can attend a T14 school (especially with scholarship money), the ROI is excellent.
-Attending a lower-ranked school at full price is one of the riskiest financial decisions in graduate education.
+The takeaway: law school is a high-variance proposition.
+If you can attend a school with strong large-firm or clerkship placement, especially with scholarship money, the ROI can be strong.
+Attending a lower-placement school at full price is one of the riskiest financial decisions in graduate education.
 Use our student loan calculator to model different debt scenarios before committing.

 Medical School ROI: High Cost, Highest Lifetime Earnings

 Medical school represents the ultimate long-game investment.
-The total cost is staggering: four years of tuition averaging $220,000 at public schools and $250,000 or more at private schools, plus 3 to 7 years of residency at a salary of $60,000 to $75,000 (well below what you would earn with just a bachelor's degree).
-The true cost including opportunity cost can approach $700,000 to $850,000 by the time a physician begins practice as an attending.
+The total cost is staggering: four years of tuition and living costs, plus 3 to 7 years of residency at a salary far below attending-physician compensation.
+The true cost including opportunity cost can approach several hundred thousand dollars by the time a physician begins practice as an attending, and the exact number depends heavily on school cost, borrowing, specialty, residency length, and repayment plan.

 The financial case for medical school is almost always positive in the long run, though the delayed gratification is real: most physicians are not debt-free and earning at full capacity until their mid-30s to early 40s.
 Explore our loan repayment calculator to see how different repayment strategies affect the timeline.
 See the latest salary data by specialty to project your future earnings.